forwarder/meteor-wizard/README.md

   * `title` Optional.
 The title displayed in the breadcrumbs.
   * `template` Required.
 Template for this step, be sure to setup an AutoForm in the template.
   * `formId` Required.
 The AutoForm form id used in the template.
 Used to attach submit handlers and retreive the step data.
   * `onSubmit` Optional.
-This function is executed after the form is submitted and validates.
+This function is executed after the form is submitted and validates. `this` references to the AutoForm instance.
 Shows the next step by default.
 Parameters:
       * `data` The current step data.
-      * `mergedData` Merged data of all steps.
+      * `wizard` The wizard instance.
 * `persist` Optional.
 Persist the step data using amplify, .
 Defaults to `true`.
 * `expires` Optional.
 Expire the persisted data after [x] miliseconds.
 Defaults to `null`